chuchuroth/ROS_basics_in_5_days/README.md

-# \## this repo is just for storing codes examples, all packages are not properly configured
+# this repo is just for storing examples, all packages are not properly configured, names in launch files are not correct

-topic vs service vs action
+**topic vs service vs action example**

-laser: Topic to publish information, available all the time
++ laser: Topic to publish information, available all the time

-Face-recognition: Service

-call that service and WAIT: who is this person?
++ Face-recognition: Service - call that service and WAIT: who is this person?

-navigation system : Action
++ navigation system : Action

-\+ ROS Actions are ideal for long-running tasks that can be interrupted, like moving to a position or performing complex calculations.
+1. ROS Actions are ideal for long-running tasks that can be interrupted, like moving to a position or performing complex calculations.

-\+ They allow you to monitor the progress of a task, which isn’t possible with simple topics or services.
+2. They allow you to monitor the progress of a task, which isn’t possible with simple topics or services.

-\+ Implementing action servers and action clients will give your robot more flexibility and control over its tasks.
+3. Implementing action servers and action clients will give your robot more flexibility and control over its tasks.

-group each function into one ros node.

-use service or action mechanism, service and action provide specified structure to make the communication between each nodes more modular and efficient